kandrelczyk/twili-recipes/README.md

 It currently supports NextCloud and local device for storage.
 ChatGPT LLM is supported.
-Other clound and LLM service can be easily added.
+Other cloud and LLM service can be easily added.

 ![Add Recipe](screenshots/add-recipe.png)
 ![Recipe step](screenshots/step.png)